China claims sovereignty over Galwan Valley; refuses to comment on Chinese casualties

 The ministry said both sides suffered casualties that could have been avoided had the agreement arrived earlier at the higher level been scrupulously followed by the Chinese side.
 At a briefing at the Chinese Foreign Ministry, Spokesman Zhao Lijian said the "sovereignty of the Galwan Valley area has always belonged to China," echoing a statement of the Chinese military on Tuesday, opening up another dispute.

+When asked since Galwan is regarded as a settled border and why China is claiming sovereignty over the area now, Zhao said, "regarding the matter of the Galwan area we are having communication through military and diplomatic channels.
+Right and wrong of this are very clear.
+This happened at the Chinese side of the border and China is not to be blamed for it."
 He also refused to comment on reports of 43 casualties on the Chinese side during the face-off with the Indian Army in the Galwan Valley on Monday night.
-"The border troops are dealing with relevant matter," he said.
+"The border troops are dealing with the relevant matter," he said.

-When pointed out that the India has released the number of casualties and why Beijing was not providing the number for Chinese side, he said, "I I have stated that Chinese and Indian border troops are now jointly dealing with the relevant matter on the ground.
+When pointed out that India has released the number of casualties and why Beijing was not providing the number for the Chinese side, he said, "I have stated that Chinese and Indian border troops are now jointly dealing with the relevant matter on the ground.
 I have nothing to add at the moment."
 "On the situation at the China-India border both sides are having close communication with each other to resolve this through diplomatic and military channels, Zhao said.
-"The over all border situation is stable and controllable," he told correspondents to a volley of questions.
-Responding to a question whether whether further clashes could be averted, the spokesman said, "from the Chinese side we do not wish to see more clashes."
-"I belive you have noticed that China and India have both said that we are committed to resolve the differences through dialogue safeguarding peace and tranquillity in the border area.
+"The overall border situation is stable and controllable," he told correspondents to a volley of questions.
+Responding to a question of whether further clashes could be averted, the spokesman said, "from the Chinese side we do not wish to see more clashes."
+"I believe you have noticed that China and India have both said that we are committed to resolving the differences through dialogue safeguarding peace and tranquillity in the border area.
 "As the world's two biggest countries and emerging economies, the shared interest of China and India are far larger than the differences.
-"Both sides should earnestly follow important consensus reached by the leaders of the two countries and ensure that the bilateral relationship can move forward in the right direction and that serves our peoples interests and expectations.
+"Both sides should earnestly follow important consensus reached by the leaders of the two countries and ensure that the bilateral relationship can move forward in the right direction and that serves our people's interests and expectations.
 We hope India can work with China to this end," Zhao said.

-The India-China border dispute covers the 3,488-km-long LAC.
-China claims Arunachal Pradesh as part of southern Tibet, while India contests it..
+The India-China border dispute covers the 3,488-km-long Line of Actual Control (LAC).
+China claims Arunachal Pradesh as part of southern Tibet, while India contests it.